BackEndByAlex/salaryscope-api/src/validators/README.md

 - Email and password must be provided
 - Email must follow a valid format (must have `@` and a domain)
 - Password must be at least 8 characters
+- Password must not exceed 128 characters (bcrypt silently truncates at 72 bytes, and very long passwords can cause unnecessary memory usage)

 **`validateLoginInput`**
 - Email and password must be provided